 Our class space is intended to be a safe, intellectually stimulating, and collaborative for learning.
 Classes involve hands-on data management, digital and data curation terminology, and use of analytics and visualization across data types.

 Online graduate courses at the University of Tennessee School of Information Sciences are among the most affordable nationwide.
-According to the 2019-2020 UT Schedule of Maintenance, Tuition & Fees for online students that are TN, AR, DE, VA, and WV residents pay $700 per credit hour, and out of state students pay $775 per credit hour.
+According to the 2019-2020 UT Schedule of Maintenance, Tuition & Fees for online students that are TN, AR, DE, and WV residents pay $700 per credit hour, and out of state students pay $775 per credit hour.

 The Research Data Management Certificate program is open to any practitioner with a graduate degree and/or any graduate student currently enrolled in a graduate program.
 The certificate application process varies depending on individual circumstances: See the UT Graduate School for instructions for application and see below.